-13. What to take
+11. What to take

 Luggage: Whatever you're doing in Nepal, Tibet or Bhutan, you'll find that large rigid wheeled suitcases are cumbersome - you may be able to wheel them inside the airport and your hotel, but due to the condition of roads and pavements that's often about it.
 As many of our tours involve a degree of adventurous activity, we strongly advise you to bring a more practical bag for these i.e. a rucksack or holdall.
 These are easier for both your porters, and yourself to carry around.
 Suitcases are OK for our cultural tours in Nepal, Tibet and Bhutan though, but please aim to bring small or medium sized ones rather than very large.
 If you are trekking or rafting, or doing a lot of travel throughout the country, then as little as possible is the basic message.
 A rucksack or holdall (50-70 liter approx.) for your main luggage, and a daypack for you to use during the day should be plenty.
 While rafting we only take essential kit on board the rafts, and your main luggage will travel by bus to the take-out point.
-While trekking your porters (Nepal) or ponies (Bhutan) will carry your main luggage locked safely in the pre-trek hotel if you wish.
+While trekking your porters (Nepal) or ponies (Bhutan) will carry your main luggage, leaving you with just a daypack with things you'll need during the day.
+You can also leave some luggage locked safely in the pre-trek hotel if you wish.
 We recommend that couples plan to leave one main bag behind, and pool their remaining luggage in their other bag for the porter to carry.